By Mary Van Doren • 05/02/2013

 A newsletter subscription website archetype is set up to build subscriptions for a related print or digital newsletter and to provide access to issues of the newsletter.

-A newsletter subscription website generally has a free area, with content that focuses on the benefits of becoming a subscriber to the related publication and conversion architecture where a visitor can purchase a subscription.
+A newsletter subscription website generally has a free area, with content that focuses on the benefits of becoming a subscriber to the related publication, and conversion architecture where a visitor can buy a subscription.
 It also has a password-protected private area, where paid subscribers can view an HTML version of the current issue of the print or digital newsletter or download it in PDF format, as well as access and/or download back issues and other premium content.